IRENE ROSENZWEIG

 The prestigious show — funded by an endowment by the notable Pine Bluff resident — is an opportunity for established and up-and-coming artists to gain recognition and earn prizes, and for ASC to grow its Permanent Collection.

 The exhibition is open to artists 18 and older in Arkansas, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas.
-Artwork in the following forms are accepted: Paintings, drawings, original prints, fiber art, ceramics, sculpture, and photography.
+Artwork in the following forms are accepted: Paintings, drawings, original prints, fiber art, ceramics, sculpture, photography, digital works and video.

 The following prizes are awarded: